irfunny70/Weather-Responsive-Plant-Care-System/project_description.md

 # Weather-Responsive-Plant-Care-System
 The Weather-Responsive Plant Care  System is designed to provide optimal care for plants based on real-time weather conditions.
-This helps people whom are taking care of plants to have better awareness of the weather. so the project is to follow this requirement
+This helps people whom are taking care of plants to have better awareness of the weather. so this is how the project will work, ive broke it down to 4 requirement so follow this requirement

 Requirement 1(temperature and humidity monitoring):
   equipment: DHT11,OLED